Outdoors and Active

 Our countryside is also bursting with things to do.
 A good choice of outdoor activity centres lay on clay pigeon shooting, climbing, quad biking and driving experiences (the latter at Castle Combe, one of the UK’s fastest circuits) – not to mention quirky fun days out for groups that involve themed games, inflatables, fat suits, fancy dress and catapults!

-On the gentler side there’s golf and – of course – walking in the city and surrounding countryside, linked by the lovely towpath trail alongside the Kennet and Avon Canal.
+On the gentler side, there’s golf and – of course – walking, in the city and surrounding countryside, linked by the lovely towpath trail alongside the Kennet and Avon Canal.
 Cyclists are also spoilt for choice, with guided city and county tours, traffic-free family trails and the unique Two Tunnels route through the UK’s longest cycling tunnel.

 Bath and water are inseparable, so it’s almost compulsory to take a boat trip along the River Avon or hire a canoe, punt, row boat or narrow boat for a more active day out.
-Don’t miss the tranquil – and very scenic – Kennet & Avon Canal.
+Don’t miss the tranquil – and very scenic – Kennet and Avon Canal.

-Bath is a hot air balloon hot spot, with two companies offering up, up and away experiences.
-See the Royal Crescent from a bird’s-eye perspective while sipping chilled champagne or – depending on the wind direction – drift over lush Cotswold countryside.
+Bath is a hot air balloon hotspot, with two companies offering up, up and away experiences.
+See the Royal Crescent from a bird’s-eye perspective while sipping chilled Champagne or – depending on the wind direction – drift over lush Cotswold countryside.